what types of microorganisms are considered a biological hazard

 With uncountable numbers of microscopic organisms on earth, it’s important to distinguish between harmless and harmful microorganisms.
 Thanks to centuries of research, we know more about these organisms and can now separate them.

 So, what types of microorganisms are considered biological hazards?
-The organisms that are considered biological hazards include viruses, bacteria, parasites, and fungi (mold).
+The organisms that are considered biological health hazards include bacteria, viruses, parasites, and fungi (mold).
 These biological agents are dangerous because they can cause various health problems, including tetanus, food poisoning, respiratory infections, and parasite infection.
+When inhaled, ingested, or in contact with the skin, these microorganisms can pose serious threats to human health.

-Humans come in contact with these biological hazards through air, food, and water.
+Humans come into contact with these biological hazards through air, food, and water.
+To better understand the risks, it’s crucial to recognize that bacteria, viruses, parasites, and fungi are considered types of biological hazards.
 Biohazard cleanup by Restorez helps reduce the risk of transmitting these microorganisms to the barest minimum.
 This article will look at these microorganisms in more detail.

 Bacteria